finaer-software/.github/profile/README.md

 ## Contact Us

-If you have any questions, feedback, or inquiries, please feel free to reach out to us:
+If you have any technical questions, feedback, or inquiries, please feel free to reach out to us:

-- **Email:** [info@finaer.es]
+- **Email:** [tech@nash21.io]
 - **Website:** [Finaer Company Website](https://finaer.es/)

 We look forward to collaborating with you!